BladeRunnerJS/brjs-site/_posts/2014-07-28-forwardjs-thoughts.md

 <img src="/blog/img/webcomponents.svg" align="right" style="margin-left: 20px; margin-bottom: 20px;" />

+Web Components were mentioned at ForwardJS, both in the [keynote by Christian Heilmann](https://www.youtube.com/watch?v=emicZVMZxac&sns=tw) and in a talk by [Erik Bryn](https://twitter.com/ebryn).
 At Caplin we've been building componentised web applications for a number of years.
-[Blades](/docs/concepts/blades/) can be considered components and it may be that they become Web Components in future BRJS applications.
-Web Components were mentioned at ForwardJS, both in the keynote and in a talk by [Erik Bryn](https://twitter.com/ebryn).
+[Blades](/docs/concepts/blades/) can be considered components and it may be that the implementation of Blades becomes Web Components in future BRJS applications since we're not tied to any specific front-end technology.

 Exactly what goes into a Web Component is open for discussion.
 A [FIRST (Focused, Independent, Reusable, Small & Testable) approach](http://addyosmani.com/firs/) is being touted, but I'm not entirely sure you can be quite so rigid with your Web Component structure and strategy.
-Should your application be a single Web Component composed of many other components?
+Should your application be an HTML page that imports and uses a number of components?
+Should that HTML page import and instantiate a single Web Component composed of many other components?
 Should a component only offer a small piece of functionality or should it offer a vertical slide of functionality - a business feature?
 I think this topic deserves a post all of its own.

 ## Forward 2 - More Forwarder